Senate suddenly bars reporters from filming senators in Capitol hallways

 Forty-five minutes later, Klobuchar tweeted: "Just spoke with Senator Shelby.
 He said he wouldn't move forward on change to press access without consulting me and we must hold him to it."

-The directive also comes amid safety concerns due to overcrowding by reporters in the Senate hallways, but Democrats quickly attributed the decision to Senate Republicans' work on the health care bill.
+The directive does come amid safety concerns due to overcrowding by reporters in the Senate hallways, but Democrats quickly attributed the decision to Senate Republicans' work on the health care bill.

 ".@SenateGOP are trying to hide their monstrous #Trumpcare bill," House Minority Leader Nancy Pelosi wrote on Twitter.
 "And now they're blocking reporters from uncovering the truth.
 Shame."